conversationai/conversationai-models/model_evaluation/README.md

 # Evaluation Pipeline for Text classification models.

-This directory contains utilities to use a model deployed on cloud MLE in `utils_export/`, and some notebooks to illustrate typical evaluation pipeline.
+This directory contains utilities to use a model deployed on cloud MLE (in 'utils_export/'), and some notebooks to illustrate a typical evaluation pipeline.

 ## Environment Setup